aukeschaap/am-transformers/README.md

 This is a project for the course WI4204 Advanced Modeling at the TU Delft, in combination with STEDIN Rotterdam.
 The project is supervised by Domenico Lahaye.

+> ⚠️ Make sure that `gmsh` is setup correctly if you are using Windows!
+Follow [this](https://github.com/ziolai/finite_element_electrical_engineering/blob/main/extended-lab-sessions/gmsh/Mesh-Generation-using-Gmsh.ipynb) guide by dr. Domenico Lahaye.
+The alternative is to use [WSL](https://learn.microsoft.com/en-us/windows/wsl/about).

 ## Structure

 The project is separated in the following way: